ultrade-org/ultrade-python-sdk/README.md

 ### get_company_by_domain

-The `get_company_by_domain` method retrieves the company ID based on the domain name.
+The `get_company_by_domain` static method retrieves the company ID based on the domain name.

 | Parameter | Type  | Description                                                                       |
 | --------- | ----- | --------------------------------------------------------------------------------- |